redis-developer/code-red/README.md

 ![Architecture](https://github.com/floriandejonckheere/code-red/raw/master/architecture.png)

 The application is conceived as a single Ruby on Rails monolith.
-For persistence, the application stores its data both relationally and in a graph: the former using PostgreSQL, the latter in [RedisGraph](https://oss.redislabs.com/redisgraph/), a Redis module by RedisLabs.
+For persistence, the application stores its data both relationally and in a graph: the former using PostgreSQL, the latter in [Redis Graph](https://oss.redislabs.com/redisgraph/), a Redis module by RedisLabs.
 Administrative data (such as users and projects) is stored relationally, while storage of tasks and the relationships between them is delegated to the graph storage.

-The graph storage layer features a small custom built [DSL](#dsl), that translates method calls in the style of ActiveRecord into RedisGraph queries.
+The graph storage layer features a small custom built [DSL](#dsl), that translates method calls in the style of ActiveRecord into Redis Graph queries.

 The web app is plain HTML sprinkled with some JavaScript (Stimulus for interactivity and [D3.js](https://d3js.org/)/[cola.js](https://ialab.it.monash.edu/webcola/) for graph visualization).
 The HTML is rendered server-side before being sent to the client.